Right Now (Leon Jackson album): Chart performance

-In Jackson's native Scotland, Right Now debuted on the Scottish Singles and Albums Charts at number two.
+In Jackson's native Scotland, Right Now debuted on the Scottish Albums Charts at number two.
 The following week, Right Now slipped from number two to number five, followed by number eleven and twenty in week three and four respectively.
 In week five, an increase in sales saw Right Now climb two places, from number twenty to number eighteen in Scotland.
 Right Now would slip to number 21 in the following week and then to number 28 in its seventh week inside the charts.
 In its eighth week of release, Right Now managed to remain just inside the Scottish Top 40, charting at number 40 and then on 21 December it fell from the Scottish Top 40 entirely, sitting at number 46.
 Right Now went on to spend a total of twelve weeks inside the Scottish Top 100 Albums.

 In the United Kingdom, Right Now debuted at number four on the week commencing 1 November 2008.
 The following week, the album fell from the UK Top 10 Albums where it charted at number twenty.
 It would spend a further week within the UK Top 40, charting at number 37 on 15 October before falling from the Top 40 entirely, falling to number 44 the following week (22 October).
 In the chart update for 29 October Right Now climbed two places up the chart, from number 44 to number 42.
 Right Now last charted at number 90 on the UK Albums Chart, and spent a total of ten weeks within the UK Top 100 Albums.
 Right Now received a Gold certification from the BPI in January 2009.
 It has sold 136,117 copies as of November 2015.